metaversecloud-com/sdk-bulletin-board-app/README.md

 - Key Asset: the data object attached to the dropped key asset will store the following information and can optionally store a theme id if you'd like the initial setup to be something other than Chalk the Block i.e. `{ themeId: "GRATITUDE" }.
 See Theme Defaults below for additional info and options.
   - anchorAssets: an array of all of the dropped asset ids populated the first time the Key Asset is clicked,
   - messages: a map indexed by messageId for each submitted message which includes the following properties `id, approved, imageUrl, message, userId, and username`,
-  - theme: theme settings which include `id ("CHALK", "CAR", "GRATITUDE", or "FRIENDSHIP), description, title, and subtitle`,
+  - theme: theme settings which include `id (see theme defaults below i.e. "CHALK"), description, title, and subtitle`,
   - usedSpaces: an array of all of the anchorAssets that have been used to place an approved message thus far

 #### Theme Defaults: